camerahub/camerahub/docs/CONTRIBUTING.md

 ### Development environment

-Fork and clone PhotoDB, then do the following to set up your development environment:
+Fork and clone CameraHub, then do the following to set up your development environment:

 ```sh
 pip install -r requirements.txt